Nearly 200 cases of black fungus in Delhi hospitals | Health

 - India

-Health Minister Satyendar Jain on Friday said there were 197 cases of black fungus in hospitals across Delhi till Wednesday night, including non-residents who have come to the city for treatment.
+Health Minister Satyendar Jain on Friday said there were 197 cases of black fungus or mucormycosis in hospitals across Delhi till Wednesday night, including non-residents who have come to the city for treatment.

-The minister also said many inoculation centres for the 18-44 age group are being shut in Delhi from Friday as the city has run out of vaccine for this age group.

 He cautioned COVID-19 patients against taking steroids without doctor's advice.

-“This is very dangerous.
+''This is very dangerous.
 A patient's immunity becomes zero when he/she takes steroids.
 Black fungus, which is found in soil or decaying matter inside homes, doesn't affect healthy people.
-Chances of infection are more in those with low immunity,” he said.
+Chances of infection are more in those with low immunity,'' he said.
 People who have been on steroids should take care of these things.
 They should exercise caution, not get out of home or meet people for at least a week, the minister said.
 It is imperative to control blood sugar levels.
-Any virus, fungus or bacteria multiplies rapidly when blood sugar level increases in the body, he said.
+Any virus, fungus or bacteria multiplies rapidly when blood sugar levels increase in the body, he said.
 It is better to take precautions because black fungus is hard to cure, Jain added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)